SlendHer

 SH: What are some benefits to meal planning?

 MC: One, meal planning saves you money by reducing food waste.
 Instead of just stocking up your pantry to have things on hand, you only buy something if you know what you’re going to do with it or which recipe calls for it.
 Two, meal planning, saves you time.
 By doing a small bit of prep work in advance, you can save hours during the week.
 And last, meal planning helps you to eat healthier.
-When you have a plan, the decision is already made for you, so there’s no need to resort to fast food and quick processed packaged convenience meals.
-Plus, you have the option to control portions when meal planning.
+When you have a plan, the decision is already made for you, so there’s no need to resort to fast food and quick-processed packaged convenience meals.
+Plus, you have the option to control portions during meal preparation.

 SH: Does meal planning mean eating the same thing all week long?